QUALITY DECLARATION - SUMMARY

 Estimates of financial data in some industries, such as Mining

 , are heavily impacted by fluctuating commodity prices.
 In these industries the reporting by businesses for an accounting period that is not for the period ended 30 June, can result in different estimates compared with what they would have been, had the businesses reported for an accounting period ended 30 June.
 Estimates of wages and salaries, total income, total expenses and industry value added which have been adjusted for the effects of off-June year reporting are presented in a data cube.

 The collection was designed primarily to deliver national estimates for all in-scope industry divisions.
 State data were compiled for a restricted set of data items using a combination of data collected directly by the ABS and Business Activity Statement

 data collected by the ATO.TIMELINESS

-data were received from the ATO in November 2012.
-The estimates are scheduled for release in June 2013, twelve months after the end of the reference period.
+data were received from the ATO in November 2013.
+The estimates are scheduled for release in May 2014, almost twelve months after the end of the reference period.

 Two types of error can occur in estimates that are based on a sample survey: sampling error and non-sampling error.

 Sampling error occurs when a sample, rather than the entire population, is surveyed.
 It reflects the difference between estimates based on a sample and those that would have been obtained had a census been conducted.
 One measure of this difference is the standard error.
 There are about two chances in three that a sample estimate will differ by less than one standard error from the figure that would have been obtained if all businesses had been included in the survey, and about nineteen chances in twenty that the difference will be less than two standard errors.